MeeFoundation/docs/src/Identity_agent.md

+# Identity Agent

 ### End-user perspective

-A Mee *identity agent* (a term we invented) is an app that gives you more control over your personal data as you interactive with Mee-compatible mobile apps and sites.
-It manages a digital twin of you its expression in different contexts.
+The Mee *identity agent* (a term we invented) is an app that gives you more control over your personal data as you interactive with Mee-compatible mobile apps and sites.
+It is a digital twin of you your digital expression in different contexts.
 It preserves your privacy when you are interacting with Mee-certified apps/sites--apps/sites offered by providers who have licensed your data according to the terms of the Mee Human Information License.

 Although the agent is an interactive application, it operates mostly in the background, sharing and managing human information about the user with Mee-compatible apps according to the user's information sharing preferences and under the terms of the Human Information License.
 This shared information can be used for many purposes.
 These include: simplifying sign-in/sign-up, providing contact information, payment methods, as well as sharing preferences, interests, etc. that apps can use to provide personalization, recommendations, and tailored offers.